-- 18 Personnel
+- 17 Personnel

 - 1 Station

 - 4 Engines

 - 1 Aerial (100') Ladder Truck

 - 1 Aircraft Rescue Firefighting Vehicle

 The City of Oroville has a population nearing 25,000 residents with the population in the greater Oroville area near 55,000.
 The County Seat is in Oroville.
-The Oroville Fire Department, as well as the El Medio Fire Protection District, is dispatched by Oroville Police/Fire Dispatch Center.
-The Oroville Fire Department has automatic and mutual aid agreements in place with Butte County CAL FIRE and the El Medio Fire Protection District.
+As part of a contract for fire protection services with CAL FIRE that was established July 1, 2022, the Oroville Fire Department has boundary-drop style aid agreements in place with all neighboring jurisdictions and is dispatched by The CAL FIRE Butte Unit's Emergency Command Center.